lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ### Structured Coordinate System

 Many dataset types are structured.
 This includes image data and structured grids.
 Because of their inherent structure, they have their own natural coordinate system.
-This coordinate system is based on the i-j-k indexing scheme that we touched on in ["Image Data"](/VTKBook/05Chapter5/#image-data) in [Chapter 5](/VTKBook/05Chapter5).
+This coordinate system is based on the $i-j-k$ indexing scheme that we touched on in ["Image Data"](/VTKBook/05Chapter5/#image-data) in [Chapter 5](/VTKBook/05Chapter5).

 The structured coordinate system is a natural way to describe components of a structured dataset.
 By fixing some indices, and allowing the others to vary within a limited range, we can specify points, lines, surfaces, and volumes.
 For example, by fixing the $i$ index $i = i_0$, and allowing the $j$ and $k$ indices to range between their minimum and maximum values, we specify a surface.
 If we fix three indices, we specify a point, if we fix two indices, we specify a line, and if we allow three indices to vary, we specify a volume (or sub-volume).
 The structured coordinate system is generally used to specify a region of interest (or ROI).
 The region of interest is an area that we want to visualize, or to operate on.